Genital herpesHerpes - genital; Herpes simplex - genital; Herpesvirus 2; HSV-2; HSV-antivirals

-Genital herpes is a sexually transmitted infection (STI) caused by the herpes simplex virus (HSV).
+Genital herpes is a sexually transmitted infection.
+It is caused by the herpes simplex virus.

 Genital herpes affects the skin or mucous membranes of the genitals.
-It caused by the herpes simplex virus (HSV).
-HSV is spread from one person to another during sexual contact.
+The virus is spread from one person to another during sexual contact.

 You may become infected with herpes if your skin, vagina, penis, or mouth comes into contact with someone who already has herpes.

 You are most likely to get herpes if you touch the skin of someone who has herpes sores, blisters, or a rash.
 But the virus can still be spread, even when no sores or other symptoms are present.
 In some cases, you do not know you are infected.

 Genital HSV-2 infections are more common in women than men.

 Many people with genital herpes never have sores.
 Or they have very mild symptoms that go unnoticed or are mistaken for insect bites or another skin condition.

 If signs and symptoms do occur during the first outbreak, they can be severe.
 This first outbreak most often happens within 2 days to 2 weeks of being infected.

 - Decreased appetite

 - Muscle aches in the lower back, buttocks, thighs, or knees